mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

 ### LaSuite (Suite numérique)

-**LaSuite** (<https://lasuite.numerique.gouv.fr/en>, is a collection of digital tools curated by the French government for public‑sector collaboration, hosted on secure French infrastructure.
+[**LaSuite**](https://lasuite.numerique.gouv.fr/en), is a collection of digital tools curated by the French government for public‑sector collaboration, hosted on secure French infrastructure.
 I knew they had developed [Docs](https://github.com/suitenumerique/docs), which I really liked, and was pleasantly surprised to discover that they now have this whole suite of tools, including spreadsheets, presentations, forms, wikis, and more.

 It is extremely appealing from a sovereignty perspective.
 My biggest issue, for now, is that it is almost entirely French‑centred (including documentation) and I have not yet found a hosting provider that offers it as a managed service in English.
 I will definitely also keep an eye on this.